 Specific guidance on using the Citations and Bibliography features in Word are also available.

 There are many software programmes and systems for helping you to organise your references and insert them into your papers and dissertations.

 The reference management software supported for management and storage of references and creation of bibliographies at Aberystwyth University is EndNote, covering both the more advanced EndNote Desktop version and the free EndNote Online version.

-When writing your dissertation in Word, interacting with Endnote will give you all the options necessary for insert in-text citations and building your bibiography at the same time.
-As you Insert Citations from EndNote within the text, the Bibliography will automatically start to appear in the referencing style you have chosen, and in the correct order for that style.
+When writing your dissertation in Word, interacting with EndNote will give you all the options necessary for insert in-text citations and building your bibliography at the same time.
+As you insert citations from EndNote within the text, the Bibliography will automatically start to appear in the referencing style you have chosen, and in the correct order for that style.

 Always remember to produce citations and bibliographies consistent with the style guidelines provided by your department.